-No. While an issuer is in default of securities legislation requirements, the issuer does not satisfy the condition in paragraph 5A.2(e) of National Instrument 45-106 Prospectus Exemptions (NI 45-106).
-This applies to issuers that are on a list of defaulting issuers in a Canadian jurisdiction, to issuers that have been advised by staff to re-file non-compliant disclosure documents as part of a prospectus or continuous disclosure review, and to other issuers that are otherwise in default of their requirements under securities legislation.
+No. While an issuer is in default of securities legislation requirements, the issuer does not satisfy the condition in paragraph 5A.2(e) of NI 45-106.
+This restriction on using the exemption applies to issuers that are on a list of defaulting issuers in a Canadian jurisdiction, to issuers that have been advised by staff to re-file non-compliant disclosure documents as part of a prospectus or continuous disclosure review, and to other issuers that are otherwise in default of their requirements under securities legislation.